hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 would be the sum of all gradients of its successors in the operation.

-With this chain rule in mind, we could start with the seed 1 at the result of the equation (as $\frac{\partial y}{\partial y} = 1$), and back-propagate the gradients back to all intermediate variables and parameters.
+With this chain rule in mind, we could start with the final result of the equation and work upward the compute graph.
+It has a seed gradient value of 1 (as $\frac{\partial y}{\partial y} = 1$), and back-propagate the gradients back to all intermediate parameters.

 See more at: https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation